uozuAho/arduino_due_blank/README.md

 TODO
 ====

-- BUG: Using any standard library functions or anything that drags them in breaks the binary (ie. it doesn't run on the Arduino).
-This is due to the linker not finding syscalls.
-They're in the Arduino core library so I'm not sure why it can't find them.
+- Figure out why arduino-1.5.2-syscalls_sam3.c.o is needed during linking.
+This object is already within libarduino-1.5.2-core-Due.a, however the linker doesn't seem to be able to find it - use malloc and the linker will complain that _sbrk() is undefined.
 - Extract syscalls from Arduino core library and add them to this project.
-They're causing linker warnings at the moment and it would be nice to make them user-configurable.
 - Write Windows batch file for uploading to the Arduino
 - See if exceptions are supported in user code
 - See if any existing pre-built toolchains do not include exception support